tmwagency/TMW-PHP-coding-standards/php coding standards github format.md

 - Cookie values can be tampered with, do not store anything important in them which you don't mind being altered, and do not rely on any value retrieved from a cookie.

 - Avoid incremental identifiers for sensitive information - rather than using an auto-incremented ID to retrieve information over the URL, consider using a GUID instead.
 Incremental IDs are an invitation for people to tamper, and could allow people to see information which is not intended for them.
-Sequential identifiers like this make it an easy task to guess more within an application, whereas a GUID is in effect random, and does not lead to more identifiers to be inferred easily.

 - Header values in a request can be altered, so do not rely on these to be untampered.

+- Data from remote APIs could be tainted, such as data coming in from Twitter.
+Never trust an API to have all the data sanitised to the level you need in your application, always perform your own sanitisation.

+-

 #### <a name="do-not-reinvent-the-wheel"> </a>Do Not Reinvent the Wheel
 As tempting as it might be to write the best regular expression of your life to validate an email address, don't do it.
 It will never match the ISO specification, and it will be cumbersome to ever debug.
 Here's an example of a regular expression that is the closest case to matching the ISO specification for email address format [http://www.ex-parrot.com/pdw/Mail-RFC822-Address.html](http://www.ex-parrot.com/pdw/Mail-RFC822-Address.html) :